 - Hemodialysis: A person with complete kidney failure is connected to a dialysis machine, which filters the blood and returns it to the body.
-Hemodialysis is typically done three days per week in people with ESRD.
+Hemodialysis is typically done 3 days per week in people with ESRD.

-- Peritoneal dialysis: Placing large amounts of a special fluid in the abdomen through a catheter, allows the body to filter the blood using the natural membrane lining the abdomen.
-After a while the fluid with the waste is drained and discarded.
+- Peritoneal dialysis: Placing large amounts of a special fluid in the abdomen through a catheter allows the body to filter the blood using the natural membrane lining the abdomen.
+After a while, the fluid with the waste is drained and discarded.

 - Kidney transplant: Transplanting a kidney into a person with ESRD can restore kidney function.
-A kidney may be transplanted from a living donor, or a recently deceased organ donor.
+A kidney may be transplanted from a living donor, or from a recently deceased organ donor.